Rebeka Mikulášiková

-Rebeka Mikulášiková (born July 31, 1999) is a Slovak college basketball player for the Ohio State Buckeyes of the Big Ten Conference.
+Rebeka Mikulášiková (born July 31, 1999) is a Slovak college basketball that played for the Ohio State Buckeyes of the Big Ten Conference.

 Early life

 In 2013 at the age of 14, Mikulášiková started her career in the youth division in the Slovak extra league in her native Nitra.
 She was recognised in the Young Sportsperson of the Year awards in Nitra for 2014.
 At the age of 16, she transferred in July 2016 to the Piešťanské Čajky team, where she played three seasons.
 In 2017, she won the Slovak Cup with the team.
 Following the end of the 2018–19 season, Mikulášiková left Piešťanské Čajky to study and play basketball in the United States.

 College career

 Mikulášiková moved to Columbus, Ohio to study and play for collegiate basketball program the Ohio State Buckeyes.
 In 2019–20, a season impacted by the COVID-19 pandemic in the United States, she played 29 games for her college in what was her first season.

 Mikulášiková finished the 2022–23 season with 10.1 average points, as well as averages of 3.7 rebounds and 1.5 assists, missing just one game.
 During the season she recorded a career-high 23 points in a 82–64 win against Boston College in November 2022.
 Mikulášiková continued playing on the team in the 2023–24 season as a graduate student.

 In December 2023, Mikulášiková reached 1,000 points for Ohio State, becoming the 37th player to do so.